Small Business Retirement Plans in Lubbock, TX

 • Flexible plan options to fit your plan to your needs

-Do I Need a Financial Advisor in Lubbock, TX to Assist With My Small Business Retirement Plan?
+Do I Need a Financial Advisor in Lubbock, TX to Help With My Small Business Retirement Plan?

-Creating small business retirement plans is complicated.
-While the federal government does not currently require any company to offer a retirement plan to employees, certain states require employers of a certain size to offer access to a retirement plan.
-Lubbock, TX retirement consultants that have spent years helping business owners establish retirement plans are usually needed to not only make sure you and your employees get the most out of your plan, but that you abide by evolving tax and business laws.
+Opening small business retirement plans is not the same thing as setting up a personal savings plan at your local Lubbock, TX bank.
+While the federal government does not currently require any company to offer retirement savings options to workers, certain states require businesses of a certain size to offer access to a retirement plan.
+Lubbock, TX retirement consultants that are experienced in helping business owners set up retirement plans are usually needed to not only ensure the plan is right for you, but that you follow frequently chancing tax and business laws.

-As your Lubbock, TX retirement plan consultants for your small business, our financial planners will:
+As your Lubbock, TX retirement plan consultants for your small business, our advisers will:

-• Assist you in establishing your plan, including creating a document that complies with IRS code, establishing a trust for plan assets, helping employees understand how specific of the plan apply to their retirement, and implementing a record keeping system
+• Assist you in establishing your plan, including adopting a written plan, arranging a trust for plan assets, helping employees understand the plan's terms, and developing a record keeping system

-Correct Capital's Lubbock, TX advisors hold ourselves to the fiduciary standard, meaning we are obligated, by law and by regulatory oversight to do what's best for you and your employees.
-As an independent firm, we have the freedom and flexibility to tailor our offerings to best suit the goals of our clients.
-Schedule a consultation with a member of our advisor team today.
+Correct Capital's Lubbock, TX advisors hold ourselves to the fiduciary standard, meaning we are obligated, by law and by ethics to only work in your best interest.
+We work for you, and not our own firm.
+Request a meeting with a member of our advisor team today.

 Common Challenges and Solutions in Small Business Retirement Plans